Why would I write an article where sincerity is a 'versus' with perfectionism?

 Sincerity builds a body of work.

-Perfectionism is a subconscous but misguided attempt to build something vaguely similiar..
+Perfectionism is a subconscious but misguided attempt to build something vaguely similiar.

-Perfectionism is a subconscous but misguided attempt to build something vaguely similiar..
+Perfectionism is a subconscious but misguided attempt to build something vaguely similiar.

 The Question That Cuts Through